Skip to Content

 Do you ever wonder how refrigerators make ice cubes?

 Refrigerators have water pumps that have a line directly connected to the fridge.
 The ice tray is gradually filled with water.
-As the water freezes, it collects ice cubes into a bin, releasing them to the user when they need them.
+As the water freezes, it collects ice cubes into a bin, releasing them to the user when needed.

 This occurs in the refrigerator’s cold section with some manufacturers, not the freezer.
-Samsung is one manufacturer that uses the refrigerant of the fridge, but in general, it’s the ambient temperature of the freezer that creates those globes of joy in your glass.
+Samsung is one manufacturer that uses the refrigerant of the fridge, but in general, the freezer’s ambient temperature creates those globes of joy in your glass.

-The manual system whereby you fill a tray with water, etc., is straightforward and doesn’t tax the brain, and rather than re-invent the wheel, the icemaker has stuck to simplicity.
+Ever wonder how an ice maker works?
+The manual system whereby you fill a tray with water, etc., is straightforward and doesn’t tax the brain, and rather than reinvent the wheel, the icemaker has stuck to simplicity.
 The difference, of course, is the fact that it’s automated.

 Like an assembly line, the unit produces cube after cube of perfectly shaped ice, using a thermometer and three other electrical components: